Malvern Link: Population

 As with the rest of Malvern, the Link owes much of its development to the area's rapid expansion from a cluster of hamlets and manors to a busy spa town during the mid 19th century.
 In 1942 the population swelled again when the Telecommunications Research Establishment (TRE) relocated to Malvern to occupy a site at Barnards Green, and a further site of the RAF Radio Training School on the location of the former Pale Manor Farm in Leigh Sinton Road in Malvern Link, that came to be known as RRE North Site.

+A new community hospital for Malvern on the site of Seaford Court, a former private prep school in Malvern Link, close to the station, was opened in 2011.
+As of 2011, further development was planned for the second decade of the 21st century, with approximately 700 new houses, 10 hectares of employment land, a primary school and community centre destined for former farm land between Malvern Link and Newland.
+This would effectively merge the two villages into a conurbation with Malvern Link, creating new neighbourhoods that had yet to be named.

 Governance

 Malvern Link constitutes the major part of the Link ward of the civil parish governed by Malvern Town Council (returning 4 councillors to the Town Council) and the same ward is also used to return 3 councillors to Malvern Hills District Council.
 The ward includes all of Malvern Link from Link Top in the west to the Newland roundabout in the east except a small part of the Malvern Link area in the west that is allocated to Dyson Perrins ward.
 The area of Malvern Link also includes part of the Pickersleigh ward to the south and also includes the former settlements of Upper Howsell and Lower Howsell.

+Malvern Link was formerly a chapelry in the parish of Leigh, in 1894 Malvern Link became a separate civil parish and an urban district, in 1898 the urban district was abolished on 1 April 1974 the parish was abolished and became part of Malvern unparished area.
+In 1951 the parish had a population of 7950.